copious-world/crypto-wraps/README.md

 // Parameters:
 //        -- data_to_sign  as a string
 //        -- priv_signer_key :  the private key (for instance a sender key) for signing
 //                              passed as a string that can be JSON.parserd into a jwk format
-// Returns: the a base64url string
+// Returns: the a base64url string containing the signature */
-*/

 /*
 // verifier
 // Parameters:
-//        -- was_signed_data : as a string that can be JSON parsed
+//		-- was_signed_data : as a string that was originially passed to key_signer
+//		-- signature : the a base64url string containing the signature
 //		-- signer_pub_key :  the public key (for instance a sender key) for verification
 //                           passed as a string that can be JSON.parserd into a jwk format
 // Returns: bool
 */

 /*
+// encipher_message
+// Parameters:
+//        -- message :  a text string
+//        -- aes_key :  as CryptoKey
+//        -- nonce : as a string storing a buffer base64url
+// Returns: a base64url encoding of the enciphered buffer */ async function encipher_message(message,aes_key,nonce) {
+	try {
+		if ( aes_key ) {
+			let iv_nonce = from_base64_to_uint8array(nonce)
+			let enciphered = await aes_encryptor(message,aes_key,iv_nonce)
+			let b8a = new Uint8Array(enciphered)
+			return to_base64_from_uint8array(b8a)
+		}
+	} catch(e) {
+		console.log(e)
+	}
+	return false
+}

+/*
 // decipher_message
 // Parameters:
-//        -- message :  as a string storing a buffer formatted as csv of the entries
+//        -- message : base64url encoded string return from encipher
-//        -- wrapped_key :  the public key (for instance a sender key) for verification
+//        -- wrapped_key :  aes key in a wrapped state returned from key_wraper
-//                           passed as a string that can be JSON.parsed into a jwk format object
 //        -- priv_key : the private key for unwrapping
-//        -- nonce : as a string storing a buffer as csv of the entries
+//        -- nonce : as a string storing a buffer base64url
 // Returns: bool
 */